elbee-cyber/prt/README.md

 # Hackerone Passive Recon Tool
-**LA passive-recon tool that parses through found assets and interacts with the Hackerone API.**
+**A passive-recon tool that parses through found assets and interacts with the Hackerone API.**

 ![Demo](https://s10.gifyu.com/images/ezgif.com-gif-maker478b5d3b2a6a6a97.gif)